 A number of questions remain surrounding the lead up to another opening day, however.
 Baseball is unique in the fact that players routinely require months of simulated action to ramp up for such an intense season.
 Where and when players will be stretching out remains to be seen.
 Some teams have kept pitching staff throwing regularly, but how long can they continue to do so before fatigue sets in?

 Unlike other leagues at the moment, the MLB does not even have any significant simulation events or players-only tournaments to keep fans entertained.

-Will the NFL season kick off on time?
+Will the NFL sports league kick off on time?

 The NFL is probably in the best position as far as the major four leagues go.
 The season ended in early February, just weeks before all hell broke loose.
 This gives them ample time to plan alternatives if the outbreak is still active when the season shifts to fall.

 The biggest issue in the short term was what to do with the NFL draft.
 Many expressed a desire to push that back from its original April 23rd date, while others saw no reason to delay an event which could be done remotely.
 It appears the latter voters have won as the date has yet to change.
 It makes sense.
 There is no reason the draft has to have anybody in attendance and can easily be done and broadcast virtually.

 Meanwhile, all team facilities are to remain closed to actual real-life players.
 And the status of this pandemic in the coming weeks will be the determining factor on whether we can start the season in September as planned.